Andrew Duffield: Career

 In 1988 Duffield released his debut solo album, Ten Happy Fingers on his own Retrograde Records label.
 It was produced by Duffield and Kenihan, all nine tracks were written by Duffield.
 In the studio Duffield used a variety of musicians including Ferrie on gated bass guitar; Pendlebury on guitar and loops; Maurice Frawley on guitar; Gordon Pitts on Fairlight brass sound; Ron Strykert on guitar; and Wilbur Wilde on saxophone.
-Duffield wrote the theme song for TV series, Round the Twist.
-Lead vocals for "Round the Twist" were sung by Tamsin West, who portrayed lead character, Linda Twist, in series 1 (1989).
+Duffield wrote the theme song for the television series, Round the Twist.
+Lead vocals for "Round the Twist" were sung by Tamsin West, who portrayed one of the main characters, Linda Twist, in series 1 (1989).
 He also composed the music for series 1 and 2 (1992).

 In May 1989 Duffield, on keyboards, joined Absent Friends, with former Models bandmates: Kelly on vocals and guitar; and Valentine on saxophone; they were joined by Wendy Matthews on lead vocals (latter day member of Models and Kelly's then-domestic partner); Nicole Ainslie on keyboards and backing vocals; Garry Gary Beers on bass guitar (on loan from INXS); Michael King (ex-Jimmy Barnes Band) on guitar; and John MacKay (Machinations) on drums.

 By mid-December Absent Friends issued their debut single, "Hallelujah", which Canberra Times' Penelope Layland dismissed as "could quite easily have remained a figment of someone's imagination.
 It sounds as though they all had fun making it, but that's about it.
 The flip is a different mix of the same song".
 Absent Friends' debut album, Here's Looking Up Your Address, followed in April the next year and peaked at No. 7 on the ARIA Albums Chart.
 By late 1990 the group toured Europe supporting INXS but Duffield had been replaced by Geoffrey Stapleton (GANGgajang on hiatus) on keyboards.

 Duffield and Kenihan continued their work as a production duo and expanded into TV advertising.
 Duffield participated in subsequent reformations of Models including in August 2010 for two concerts in Sydney and Melbourne.
 On 27 October that year, Models were inducted into the ARIA Hall of Fame by Matthews.
 The line-up of Duffield, Ferrie, Kelly, Mason, Price and Valentine performed "I Hear Motion" and "Evolution".